Automated Clearing House (ACH)

 The difference between the fair market value and the amount owed on your mortgage loan, also referred to as "owner's interest."

 A revolving line of credit secured by your home and based on the available equity in your home.
+Also known as a home equity line or HELOC.

 A fixed-term loan secured by your home and based on the available equity in your home.
+Also known as a home equity loan.

 Money that is withdrawn from one Hancock account and transferred into a different Hancock account.